 Waiting for a sighting on Thursday

-We didn’t get any sleep on Wednesday night somehow remembering to canceled our airplane tickets and hotel reservations in Alaska.
+We didn’t get any sleep on Wednesday night somehow remembering to cancel our airplane tickets and hotel reservations in Alaska.
 During the brief time Paul and I were together at home (again with the front door wide open) or not camping out in front of the sitter’s home, we designed a 12” x 18” lost poster and sent it to Costco to be printed on photo paper.

 As soon as it was daybreak, we printed more color flyers at Kinko’s and began asking friends to post them around Doctor’s last reported sightings.